frannnnk/Strip-Payment-Demo/README.md

 # UDBA SSO Java Client Demo

 ### Overview
-This demo is build according to [this article](https://www.baeldung.com/spring-security-cas-sso).
+This demo is to show how we can use Stripe / Paypal to perform pre-authorized and recurring payments.